 Along Came Gunite

-Before the... introduction of gunite—a mixture of concrete and sand—most residential swimming pools were built from plywood or fiberglass that held poured concrete or by constructing a shell of reinforced concrete blocks.
-This costly construction process made private pools attainable primarily to the upper class.
-It also made shapes other than traditional rectangles easier to execute.
+Before the introduction of gunite—a mixture of concrete and sand—most residential swimming pools were built from plywood or fiberglass that held poured concrete.
+Others were constructed with a shell of reinforced concrete blocks.
+This costly construction process made private pools attainable mostly to the wealthy.
+It also made shapes other than traditional rectangles easier to design.

 - Architectural Pools: These complement the architectural style of the house and often have more formal lines or geometric shapes.

 - Naturalistic: Inspired by nature and its surroundings, this type of pool has more freeform shapes with faux rock formations, waterfalls or features, gradual beach-like entries, and themed landscaping (tropical, desert, etc.).

 The Modernist Donnell Pool

 In 1948, noted landscape architect Thomas Church, along with landscape architect Lawrence Halprin and architect George Rockrise, designed the Donnell Garden in Sonoma, California, for the family of Dewey and Jean Donnell.
 The garden—especially the freeform, kidney-shaped gunite swimming pool—is an icon of Modernist design and one of the most well-preserved examples still in existence.